i2p/i2p.www/i2p2www/spec/ssu2.rst

 Use as Ping/Pong
 -----------------
-Path Validation and Path Response blocks may be used at any time as Ping/Pong packets.
+Path Challenge and Path Response blocks may be used at any time as Ping/Pong packets.
-Reception of a Path Validation block does not change any state at the receiver, unless received from a different IP/port.
+Reception of a Path Challenge block does not change any state at the receiver, unless received from a different IP/port.